 Keep in mind, that I’m not saying it can’t be done, because it can.
 What I’m saying is that it is easier and you’ll get more consistent results pulling the pen tip down towards the bottom of the board.

 Another consideration is the grain direction of the board.
 For some reason burning with the grain tends to produce smoother results than burn against or across the grain.
-In this photo the grain on my test board is horizontal.
-Since I’m burning in a vertical direction, I’m burning against or across the grain.

-The burn patches found in the red frame were burned across the wood grain.
-Compare those with the patches to the left that were burned with the grain.
-The left burn patches are a touch smoother looking.
+The burn patches found in the red frame were burned across the wood grain, so they were burned vertically.

 I’m not sure why, but this is more noticeable when burning on plywood versus boards made out of a solid piece of wood.